Research Interests:

 monograph

 Decomposition and Learning Congestion For Multi-Agent Path Finding and Task Assignment Joseph Sullivan, Dan Calderone, Jake Gonzalez, Lillian Ratliff.
-(UNDER REVIEW) LCSS 2024
+(IN PREPARATION) LCSS 2025

 Technical Summary: